-First of its Kind, Opened in 1995
+The First of its Kind

-Indigenous Arts: Local, National & International
+Indigenous Arts: Local, National, International

-The Longhouse promotes indigenous arts and culture at a local, national, and international level.
+The Longhouse promotes Indigenous arts and culture at a local, national, and international level.
 In 1996, the Longhouse began a partnership with six local tribes to administer a Native economic development arts initiative.
-Since then our services have expanded along with our geographical reach have expanded.
+Since then, both our services and our geographical reach have expanded.

 Gatherings of Artists from North America and the Pacific Rim

-We mentor other Native arts organizations and provide programs to give individual artists resources for artistic and professional growth.
-With support from the Ford Foundation, the Longhouse’s Native arts program expanded beyond the Northwest region into a national grant-making program for American Indian, Alaska Native and Native Hawaiian artists.
-During the same time frame, the Longhouse established an international indigenous residency program with the New Zealand government’s Ministry of Culture: the Toi Sgʷigʷialʔtxʷ residency program.
+We mentor other Native arts organizations, and provide programs that give individual artists the resources needed for artistic and professional growth.
+With support from the Ford Foundation, the Longhouse’s Native Arts Program has expanded beyond the Northwest region, into a national grant-making program for American Indian, Alaska Native and Native Hawaiian artists.
+The Longhouse has also established an international Indigenous residency program with the New Zealand government’s Ministry of Culture: the Toi Sgʷigʷialʔtxʷ residency program.